apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 - Start your application.

-## Supported middlewares, frameworks and libraries
+## Supported middleware, framework and library
 SkyWalking agent has supported various middlewares, frameworks and libraries.
 Read [supported list](Supported-list.md) to get them and supported version.
 If the plugin is in **Optional²** catalog, go to [optional plugins](#optional-plugins) section to learn how to active it.